Jose72/SISOP-TP1/jos-tp3/TP3.md

 contador_fork
 -------------
 - ¿Funciona? ¿Qué está ocurriendo con el mapping de VGA_USER? ¿Dónde hay que arreglarlo?
+No. Al crear un nuevo env, se sigue copiando la pagina del buffer VGA.
+En dup_or_share se puede solucionar validando que la pagina no este mapeada.

 - ¿Podría fork() darse cuenta, en lugar de usando un flag propio, mirando los flags PTE_PWT y/o PTE_PCD?
 (Suponiendo que env_setup_vm() los añadiera para VGA_USER.)

-Ejecución en paralelo (multi-core) -> Deberiamos responderla?
+Ejecución en paralelo (multi-core)
 ----------------------------------
 - It seems that using the big kernel lock guarantees that only one CPU can run the kernel code at a time.
 Why do we still need separate kernel stacks for each CPU?
 Describe a scenario in which using a shared kernel stack will go wrong, even with the protection of the big kernel lock.
-En el caso que haya una interrupcion del hardware (?)
+En el caso que haya una interrupcion del hardware.